equinor/webviz-config/CONTRIBUTING.md

 ### Common settings

-If you create multiple containers that have some settings in common, you can _"subscribe"_ to keys in the dictionary `shared_settings`, defined by the user in the configuration file.
+If you create multiple plugins that have some settings in common, you can _"subscribe"_ to keys in the dictionary `shared_settings`, defined by the user in the configuration file.
 E.g. assume that the user enters something like this at top level in the configuration file: